Biology GCSE (AQA 8461)

 This course will cover the foundation and higher content of GCSE Biology.
 Learners who want to take higher tier examinations will receive a limited level of support from the maths department, so we expect learners study independently.
 The main areas of the study are: Cell biology,

 Organisation, Infection and response, Bioenergetics, Homeostasis and response, Inheritance, variation and evolution, Ecology.

 Some of the Biology content will be run in virtual classrooms.
 Therefore, learners must have easy access to a computer with the Internet.

-The course will run over a total of 32 weeks from September to June.
+The course will run over a total of 31 weeks from September to June, including a 3-week BAES IT Fundamentals course in order to maximise participation in learning using digital tools.
 Classes will be held once or twice a week and the sessions will be 3 or 2.5 hours long respectively.

 During sessions, there will be a variety of learning strategies and opportunities including small group work, discussion, written work and practical experiments.
 Learners will also be able to use the internet for research.
 It is important that learners attend all sessions and make time to work at home every week in order to prepare, practise and consolidate their learning.
-BAES has its own Learner Zone website for learners to access at home or in a library for practice and revision.
+BAES has its own website for learners to access at home or in a library for practice, homework tasks and revision.

 Learners’ progress and attendance will be monitored throughout the course.
 After the first progress check in October, the learner and their teacher will determine if they can cope with the level and amount of work required and if they can demonstrate good attendance and punctuality.

 There will be 2 exams at the end of the course in May and June.
 They will be marked externally by AQA and results will be available in August.